 Building Community Through Leave Sharing Programs

-A leave-donation program, also known as leave-sharing, allows employees to donate PTO, sick leave, and vacation days to a community pool.
+A leave-donation program, also known as leave-sharing, allows employees to donate PTO, sick leave, and/or vacation days to a community pool.
 This pool is then available to employees facing extenuating circumstance.
 From family emergencies to natural disaster, employees can pull from the pool to take additional time off, after having exhausted their own PTO.
 While the programs can be time intensive to implement, research shows that they are well worth the effort.
-Effectively implemented leave-donation programs promote employee well-being, increase morale and Camaraderie, and decrease employee turn-over.
+Effectively implemented leave-donation programs promote employee well-being, increase morale and camaraderie, and decrease employee turnover.

 While the benefits are undeniable, bringing a leave-donation program to your organization takes well thought-out, well-researched planning.
 Effective implementation means understanding your options, what they mean and how they will affect your organization.
 This means understanding federal, state, and local regulations, tax-codes, and creating clear policy and procedures surrounding your new program.
 First and foremost, you want to ensure the option you select leaves your organization protected and offers the most benefit to your employees.